mrcavalcanti/mosaicoo/docs/sources/developers/cla.md

 ## 3. Grant of Patent License.
 Subject to the terms and conditions of

-this Agreement, You hereby grant to Grafana Labs and to recipients of software distributed by Grafana Labs a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work,
+this Agreement, You hereby grant to Mosaicoo Labs and to recipients of software distributed by Mosaicoo Labs a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work,